Your devices are always with you!

 Sometimes you don’t have physical access to a target device but you need to read data from some serial port.
 PIO Remote allows you to connect to a remote agent and list connected devices with their serial ports.
 See platformio remote device monitor command for details.

-PIO Remote is an own PIO Plus technology for remote solutions without external dependencies to operating system or its software based on client-server architecture.
+PIO Remote is an own PlatformIO technology for remote solutions without external dependencies to operating system or its software based on client-server architecture.
 The Server component (PlatformIO Cloud) plays a role of coupling link between PIO Remote Agent and Client (platformio remote, Cloud IDE, Continuous Integration, SDKs, etc.).
 When you start PIO Remote Agent, it connects over the Internet with PlatformIO Cloud and listen for the actions/commands which you can send in Client role from anywhere in the world.

 PIO Remote is multi-agents and multi-clients system.
 A single agent can be shared with multiple clients, where different clients can use the same agent.
-This approach allows to work with distributed hardware located in the different places, networks, etc.
+This approach allows one to work with distributed hardware located in the different places, networks, etc.

-This technology allows to work with remote devices in generic form as you do that with local devices using PlatformIO ecosystem.
+This technology allows one to work with remote devices in generic form as you do that with local devices using PlatformIO ecosystem.
 The only one difference is a prefix “remote” before each generic PlatformIO command.
 For example, listing of local and remote devices will look like platformio device list and platformio remote device list.